Employee training in signs and symbols

 - Sign color schemes used in the specific workplace.

-During training, it may be helpful to show photos of signs found in the trainees’ work areas and take trainees on a “sign tour” to point out the various signs in action at the facility.
+During training, it may be helpful to show photos of signs found in the trainees’ work areas and take trainees on a “sign tour” to point out (or have employees spot) various signs in action at the facility.